John Plunket (judge): Family

 James predeceased him and Dunsoghly passed to his grandson Sir Christopher Plunket.

 Character

 Plunket was a popular and respected figure, known as "good Sir John Plunket", and he seems to have had remarkably few enemies.
 Despite the attack on his probity by Edward Cusack, he was much praised for his integrity.
-Only in his last years was he criticised for clinging to office when he was clearly unfit for it, and for seriously neglecting his official duties.
+Only in his last years was he criticised for clinging to office when he was clearly unfit for it, and for seriously neglecting his duties.
 A certain arrogance about his family's lineage was considered to be one of his few faults.